-Parkinson's Australia is the national peak body and charity representing more than 80,000 Australians living with Parkinson’s.
+Parkinson's Australia is the national peak body and charity representing more than 100,000 Australians living with Parkinson’s.

 We are committed to achieving a Parkinson’s-friendly society where people living with Parkinson’s, their carers and family members are supported, respected, empowered, and engaged in community life.